 - Generous pinch saffron

-• Place a rice paper sheet in hot water and submerge completely for 15 seconds.
+• To assemble to spring rolls, place a rice paper sheet in hot water and submerge it completely for 15 seconds.

 • Repeat until you've exhausted all the ingredients.
 Slice in bite size or keep as a whole.
-Enjoy with the sauce.
+Enjoy with the sweet chermoula sauce.